Pornography addiction: signs, causes, and statistics

 The statistics about pornography addiction encompass many aspects, including age, gender, and race.
 There is an abundance of porn addiction statistics uncovering differences in patterns of pornography viewership.

-In terms of age, according to statistics shared by Pornhub, the leading online adult entertainment platform, the number of pornography consumers is steadily increasing and over 70% of regular visitors to porn sites are men who are young adults or below 34 years old.
-1 in 3 porn viewers are women.
+In terms of age, according to the 2018 statistics from Pornhub, the leading online adult entertainment platform, the number of pornography consumers is steadily increasing and over 70% of regular visitors to porn sites are men who are young adults or below 34 years old.
+Although there is increasing research and evidence of the increasing number of women using pornography in recent years, the overall prevalence of pornography consumption is still higher among men than women.

 On the contrary, over 70% of adult U.S. citizens aged 18-30 years old admitted to the consumption of online pornography at least once a month.
-Meanwhile, almost 60% of college students admit to watching porn once a week.
+Meanwhile, almost 60% of college students admit to watching porn once a week as reported by Aleksandra Diana Dwulit and Piotr Rzyms of Poznan University of Medical Sciences in Poland in their study published in the International Journal of Environmental Research and Public Health.

 What are the researches on pornography addiction?